Skip to main content

 Botifarra amb Mongetes

-Catalan sausage served with white beans, a hearty Pyrenean comfort food.
+Catalan sausage served over white beans, a filling plate of Pyrenean comfort food.

 Mel i Mató